Amedal-1024/parser-project/README.md

 # parser-project
-An XML and JSON object parser, unified interface, unified method
+An XML and JSON object parser by c langage, unified interface, unified method